Table of Contents

 - Sour cream

-Then when you’re ready to serve, quickly heat them up on a pan or in the microwave.
+Then when you’re ready to serve, reheat them in a pan on the stovetop or in the microwave.
 It’s so easy and they taste just as delicious as making them fresh!

 - 2 cups milk